 FileZilla is a popular FTP application that you can use to connect to other computers using file transfer protocol (FTP).
 With FTP you don’t need to worry about compatibility since the protocol is standard and supported by any OS that can handle an FTP client.

 Previously, I wrote how to setup your own FTP server using IIS and in this tutorial we will show you how to setup your own FTP server using the free software called FileZilla.
-Download the server program from this URL: http://filezilla-project.org/ then install it on your computer like any ordinary program.
-Once you open the installed application it will show a terminal like window with line by line information on FTP events as they happen:
+Download the server program from this URL: http://filezilla-project.org.

 The first thing that you will need to do is create an FTP user account.
-Click the Edit menu and choose User:
+Click the Edit menu and choose Users:

 Enter the name of the user then hit OK:

 To assign a password, check the Password box and then type in a password for the user.

 We’re done adding a user.
 Now to share a directory click “Shared folders” then browse for the folders that you want to share: